The Influence of One Strategic Agent on the Core of Stable Matchings: Introduction

 \section{Introduction}

 The stable matching problem concerns a scenario where we must find a matching between two disjoint sets of agents that satisfies natural stability constraints.
-This problem has received an enormous amount of attention, starting with the seminal work of Gale and Shapley \cite{gale1962college}, and has been used as a paradigm in a host of applications ranging from matching doctors to hospitals \cite{roth1986Hospitals} to matching kidney donors to recipients \cite{roth2004kidney}.
+This problem has received an enormous amount of attention, starting with the seminal work of \citet{gale1962college}, and has been used as a paradigm in a host of many applications.

 The basic formalism considers a matching between a set of $n$ men and $m$ women.
-Each man has a preference order over all women and an option of being unmatched, and the same goes for the women.
+Each man has a preference order over all women and the option of staying unmatched, and the same goes for the women.
 A matching between the set of men and the set of women is called \textit{stable} if there exists no ``blocking pair'', i.e. a man and a woman who prefer each other to their current matching.

-The Men-Proposing Deferred-Acceptance algorithm (also known as the Gale--Shapley algorithm \cite{gale1962college}) is an algorithm for finding a stable matching and its proof of correctness shows that such a matching always exists.
-The algorithm works in an iterative way.
-In each round, every unmatched man proposes to his most preferred woman who has not previously rejected him.
-Each woman chooses her most preferred man out of those who proposed to her and releases all the other proposers to continue with their lists.
+The Men-Proposing Deferred-Acceptance algorithm (Gale--Shapley algorithm, DA) is an algorithm for finding a stable matching and its proof of correctness shows that such a matching always exists.
+The algorithm works iteratively: at each round, every unmatched man proposes to his most preferred woman who has not previously rejected him.
+Each woman chooses her most preferred man out of those who proposed to her and releases all the other proposers to continue on their lists.
 The algorithm terminates when all men are matched or reached to the end of their list.

-It is known \cite{gale1962college} that the algorithm is optimal for men in the following sense: for each man $m$, there is no other stable matching in which $m$ is matched with someone whom he prefers more.
-On the other hand, as shown in \cite{mcvitie1971stable}, the algorithm yields the worst stable matching for any woman.
+It is known that the algorithm is optimal for men in the following sense: for each man $m$, there is no other stable matching in which $m$ is matched with someone whom he prefers more.
+On the other hand, as shown by \citet{mcvitie1971stable}, the algorithm yields the worst stable matching for any woman.
 That is, for each woman $w$, there is no other stable matching in which $w$ is matched with someone whom she prefers less.

+Starting with the seminal contribution of \cite{gale1962college}, and for several decades that followed, economists believed that one of the most crucial market design decisions to be made by policymakers in the process of implementing the Deferred Acceptance algorithm is to choose the proposing side.
+Indeed, on top of the men-optimality of the men-proposing DA, it was readily shown by \citet{knuth1976stable} that in a likely market, the difference in expected rank of partners between the two sides is anything but marginal: while men get on average their $\log(n)$-th most preferred woman, women only get their $n/\log(n)$-th most preferred man.\footnote{Unless stated otherwise, we use $\log(n)$ to denote the natural logarithm.}